MMueller98/MERNCourse/README.md

 # MERN Course by @Coding in Flow
-This is a full-stack MERN app with React, Node, Express, MongoDB Atlas, and TypeScript.
+This is a full-stack MERN app with React, Node, Express, MongoDB Atlas, and TypeScript created by @CodingInFlow.
+The full course can be found on https://www.youtube.com/watch?v=FcxjCPeicvU&t=18646s.
+Please support him on YouTube - he's doing fantastic work!

 Used Packages
 ==